grzesiek-galezowski/tdd-ebook/manuscript/280_Start_with_a_failing_test_mocks.md

 }
 ```

 Now, it may look a bit messy, but given my toolset, this will have to do.
-This Statement will now turn false on the second assertion.
+The Statement will now turn false on the second assertion.
 Wait, the second?
 What about the first one?
 Well, the first assertion says that an exception should be rethrown and methods in C# rethrow the exception by default, not requiring any implementation on my part[^idonotthrow].
 Should I just accept it and go on?
 Well, I don't want to.
 Remember what I wrote in the first part of the book -- we need to see each assertion fail at least once.
 An assertion that passes straight away is something we should be suspicious about.
-What I need to do now is to temporarily break the behavior do that I can see the failure.
+What I need to do now is to temporarily break the behavior so that I can see the failure.
 I can do that in (at least) two ways:

 1. By going to the Statement and commenting out the line that configures the `Channel` mock to throw an exception.
 1. By going to the production code and surrounding the `channel.Send(data)` statement with a try-catch block.

 Either way would do, but I typically prefer to change the production code and not alter my Statements, so I chose the second way.
-By wrapping the `Send()` invocation with `try` and empty `catch`, I can now observe the assertion fail, because an exception was expected but none came out of the `dataDispatch.ApplyTo()` invocation.
+By wrapping the `Send()` invocation with `try` and empty `catch`, I can now observe the assertion fail, because an exception is expected but none comes out of the `dataDispatch.ApplyTo()` invocation.
 Now I'm ready to undo my last change, confident that my Statement describes this part of the behavior well and I can focus on the second assertion, which is:

 ```csharp
 channel.Received(1).Close();